kadena-io/marmalade/pact/collection-tutorial.md

 4. Run `init-collection`

 Finally, we have got our required fields to initiate our collection.
-The following code creates `muppet-v1` collection with 9 tokens that we generated above.
+The following code creates `muppet-v1` collection with 9 tokens that we generated above, with `k:aa5f18ed095607fbef309abd5511baaa0844e067a61ed4cf51d5333e770ed030` being the operator account in fungible, `coin`, with whitelist price of 5.0.
 This code should now be sent to the chain and make it into a block.

 ```
 (init-collection
   "muppet-v1" 9 "eLbTngl8lNBPshPMohX0ILM8l7R4RV8eNm9p0Pq1W6E"
-  "k:{operator-key}" (read-keyset 'operator-guard) coin 0.0)
+  "k:aa5f18ed095607fbef309abd5511baaa0844e067a61ed4cf51d5333e770ed030" (read-keyset 'operator-guard) coin 5.0)
 ```

+We will see an event `(INIT_COLLECTION "muppet-v1" 9 "eLbTngl8lNBPshPMohX0ILM8l7R4RV8eNm9p0Pq1W6E" "k:aa5f18ed095607fbef309abd5511baaa0844e067a61ed4cf51d5333e770ed030" coin 5.0)` emitted once the transaction succeeds.

 ## Reserve Whitelist

 Whitelists in this collection policy is on a first-come, first-served basis.
 This step is to be run by the `minters`.

-To reserve the whitelists, minters must generate a principal-ed account.
+1. To reserve the whitelists, minters must have a `fungible` account with balance bigger than price.

+In our example, `muppets-v1` collection uses fungible, `coin`, so mint account must be a coin account with balance bigger than 5.0.
+Minters must use a principal-ed account.
 This can simply be a `k:{public-key}`, but there is a pact function to generate it in code.
 For example, running the following code.

 ```
 (create-principal (read-keyset 'keyset))